Boat Accident Attorneys in Raleigh

-Summer and warm weather mean that North Carolina residents and guests from out of state will be hitting the beaches and waterways.
-With several thousand miles of navigable waters, NC boasts one of the nations premier spots for recreational boating.
-That is why it is important to understand what rights you have if your are injured by or are the source of a boating accident in North Carolina.
+Summer and warm weather mean that North Carolina residents and visitors from out of state will be hitting the beaches and waterways.
+With several thousand miles of navigable waters, North Carolina offers one of the nation’s premier spots for recreational boating.
+However, this popular recreation leads to accidents and injuries, which is why, if you are hurt through no fault of your own, you need to speak with a boating accident attorney in Raleigh who can help you.

 Types of Boating Accidents

 Boating accidents are unique in that they do not have to include a collision.
-Often, a boating accident only involves the parties riding in the same vessel.
-This could be due to the driver operating the vessel in an unsafe manner.
+Often, a boating accident only involves the parties riding in the same vessel, and these accidents are often caused by the driver operating the vessel in an unsafe manner.
+Common problems that occur with boats include:

 - Collision with another vessel, dock, bridge, buoys, rocks, fallen trees, sunken logs, etc.